ABadNameSniper/EthansSecondBot/README.txt

 replace discord-tts with a better solution using just the normal google-tts-api

-modifying discordjs's user caching system to include blacklist levels and hyperchat messages would've been useful.
-Maybe next time.

-was checking permissions for trigger words necessary?
-It might've been easy just to do better error handling.
+Is checking permissions for trigger words necessary?
+It might be easier just to do better error handling.

 change anonymity level setting to: username, display, and anonymous

-fix weird double embedding bug with hyperchats?

 combine serverInfoDefault/userInfoDefault into something much, much better.
 Eliminate all rogue FindOnes
 + provide the user row to each command (with verification/permissions) in the command handler, as a second argument

-replying to hyperchats should reply to the original message

-remove permissionHierarchy.broadcasts, put that all into the database.
-Dynamic categories or something

 maybe lint the source code?

-make menu system more encompassing instead of having the same menu code pasted on 4 different commands
+make menu system more encompassing instead of having the same menu code pasted on 4 different command

-some variety of flavor text when joining and leaving hyperchannels could be fun